BigratMC/PDFClient/README.md

 ## Additional libraries
 ### Mixins
-Mixins can be used to modify classes at runtime before they are loaded.
-FDPClient uses them to inject its code into the Minecraft client.
-This way, we do not have to ship Mojang's copyrighted code.
+Mixer grinders can be modified in order to grind your PDF files.
+PDFClient uses them to send your life savings to Adobe.
+In this way, we send all your life savings to Adobe.
 If you want to learn more about it, check out their [documentation](https://docs.spongepowered.org/5.1.0/en/plugin/internals/mixins.html).

 ## Contributing
 We welcome contributions, but you have to follow the following rules in order for us to merge your pull request.